jiawei397/nest-docs/docs/documentation/13_scope.en-US.md

 For individuals from different programming language backgrounds, it might be surprising to discover that in Nest, almost everything is shared across incoming requests.
 We have a connection pool to the database, a single service with global state, and so on.
 Please remember that Deno, like Node.js, does not follow the **request/response** multi-threaded stateless model.
 Each request is handled by an event loop thread, rather than having a separate thread for each request in a traditional multi-threaded model.
 Therefore, using a single instance is entirely safe for our application.

 However, in certain cases, you may not want all services to be a single instance, such as the common `LogService`.
-We will discuss this in detail below.

 ## Provider Scope